sekmo/foodplaces/README.md

 # Current status

 At the moment we have the Restaurant and Dish model.
-The Restaurant has a name, an address and a description, which can be used to store the speciality of the restaurant.
+The Restaurant has a name, an address and a kitchen type (japanese, italian, vietnamese...).

 The Dish model has:
 - restaurant_id